JDBC Connectivity: Connecting Colrows to Your BI & AI Stack

 Why this matters.

-Most semantic-layer tools force you to throw away your BI investment.
-The Colrows JDBC driver lets your existing tools enjoy compile-time governance with zero migration.
+Most semantic layer tools force you to throw away your BI investment.
+The Colrows JDBC driver lets your existing tools inherit compile time governance with zero migration.

 Limitations

 • The driver supports SELECT and metadata reflection only.
-INSERT / UPDATE / DDL are not exposed - Colrows is a semantic execution layer, not a write path.
+INSERT, UPDATE, and DDL are not exposed.
+Colrows is a semantic execution layer, not a write path.

-• Streaming result sets are paginated server-side; very large extracts should use the HTTP API's async export endpoint instead.
+• Streaming result sets are paginated server side.
+Very large extracts should use the HTTP API async export endpoint instead.